hanya/pyuno3ext/README.md

 How to Build
 --------
 Please read How to Use section before building the extension.

-To build extensions, Apache OpenOffice 4.X and its SDK.
-Setup the SDK before starting to build the extension, see sdk/index.html to begin.
+To build extensions, Apache OpenOffice 4.X and its SDK are required.
+Setup the SDK before starting to build the extension, see sdk/index.html to begin with.
-Requires libboost-dev to build.
+Requires libboost-dev to build on Linux environment.

     git clone https://github.com/hanya/pyuno3ext.git
     cd pyuno3ext